DOJ declines to prosecute Comey despite finding that he leaked info

 “Were current or former FBI employees to follow the former Director’s example and disclose sensitive information in service of their own strongly held personal convictions, the FBI would be unable to dispatch its law enforcement duties properly,” the report said.

-Comey should not have kept memos detailing his interactions with Trump after he was fired because they were official FBI documents, the report said.
+Comey should not have held on to that memo and others detailing his interactions with Trump after he was fired because they were official FBI documents, the report said.

 Comey said on Twitter that people who have accused him of sharing classified information should apologize.